 In most cases, you’ll be able to take your course with the same instructor who took you for your course assessment.
 We offer manual and automatic driving lessons in Manchester, so no matter which transmission you prefer, we’ll be able to meet your needs.
 We have instructors across the local area, and cover a range of practical test centres across the north of England.

 If your instructor recommends one of PassMeFast’s longer courses, it can initially sound daunting—but you shouldn’t be alarmed.
 With PassMeFast, you could get your driving licence within a month—even if you’re a complete beginner.

 There are two reasons why.
 The first is that PassMeFast don’t offer traditional, weekly lessons, which can be incredibly slow and expensive.
 Instead, we offer intensive and semi-intensive driving courses, which help you gain the skills you need at a consistent, quick pace.
 Our fleet of friendly and patient instructors are experienced in teaching intensively, meaning you’ll be in safe hands during your course.

 The second reason is that PassMeFast are able to beat standard DVSA waiting times for practical tests by weeks or even months.
 We’re able to do this via our fast-track practical test service, which locates tests at a time, date and test centre to suit your requirements.
-This means you can get your licence well ahead of the driving test changes in December 2017.
+This means that you can get your licence just weeks after booking.

 Getting on the road to driving is quick and easy with PassMeFast.
 To start your journey, call us on 0333 123 4949, or click on the button below.
 For useful articles covering all things related to driving, you can also check out the PassMeFast blog, or head to our resources page.